 Pour over pie crust until pan is 1/2 to 3/4 full.

-Cover the exposed crust with aluminum foil and bake pie for 20-25 minutes, or until center is set and doesn’t jiggle much when shaken.
+Cover the exposed crust with aluminum foil and bake the pie for 20-25 minutes, or until center is set and doesn’t jiggle much when shaken.

 Let cool completely (about 1 hour) before making the marshmallow topping.